Table of contents

 Consider the dynamicCompressionDisableCpuUsage and dynamicCompressionEnableCpuUsage attributes, which dictate the upper and lower CPU utilization limits for enabling/disabling dynamic compression.

-For a better attributes understanding, check official description from Microsoft:
+For a better attributes understanding, check the official description from Microsoft:

 dynamicCompressionDisableCpuUsage |